Skip to main content

 Programmatic access

-You can query traces, spans, sessions, scores, metrics, datasets, experiments, prompts, and runs programmatically using the REST API or the agentmark api CLI command.
-Use this to build custom integrations, pull data into external tools, or automate monitoring workflows.
-The local dev server and cloud gateway support the same API endpoints, so you can develop and test integrations locally before deploying.
+You can query traces, spans, sessions, scores, metrics, datasets, experiments, prompts, and runs programmatically through the REST API, or from an IDE agent via the agentmark-mcp MCP server (which exposes one MCP tool per gateway operation).
+Use either to build custom integrations, pull data into external tools, or automate monitoring workflows.
+Most endpoints are available on both the local dev server and the AgentMark Cloud gateway.
+The local server returns 501 not_available_locally for features that require ClickHouse aggregations (/v1/metrics and score analytics).
+Trace export (/v1/traces/export) is Cloud-only too, but has no local route — it returns 404.
 Use the capabilities endpoint to check which features a server supports.

 # Query traces from the local dev server